Skip to content

 Challengeable by: Auditor

-Submit Form 10-K Item 9A + Form 10-Q ICFR disclosures + UK Section 414CB strategic report Are SOX 404 + Section 302 + UK Section 414CB + EU CSRD ESRS G1 disclosures complete and accurate?
+Submit the Form 10-K Item 9A, Form 10-Q ICFR disclosures and UK Section 414CB strategic report Are the disclosures complete and accurate across SOX 404, Section 302, UK Section 414CB and EU CSRD ESRS G1?
 AI Agent Auditor

-LLM-supported disclosure drafting per SEC Form 10-K Item 9A (Controls and Procedures) plus Form 10-Q Item 4 (Controls and Procedures) plus UK Companies Act Section 414CB strategic report principal risks plus EU CSRD ESRS G1 Business Conduct plus iXBRL tagging under SEC + ESEF requirements.
-Material weakness disclosures plus remediation discussion plus Section 302 effectiveness conclusion plus UK FRC Provision 29 board declaration.
-Disclosure committee + general counsel + external auditor coordination required; submission via SEC EDGAR plus UK Companies House plus EU Member State filing portals
+LLM-supported disclosure drafting covers SEC Form 10-K Item 9A and Form 10-Q Item 4 (Controls and Procedures), the UK Companies Act Section 414CB strategic report principal risks, EU CSRD ESRS G1 Business Conduct, and iXBRL tagging under the SEC and ESEF requirements.
+It produces the material weakness disclosures, remediation discussion, Section 302 effectiveness conclusion and UK FRC Provision 29 board declaration.
+The disclosure committee, general counsel and external auditor coordinate the result, which is filed via SEC EDGAR, UK Companies House and EU Member State portals.

 Decision Record